phrase/unity-plugin/README.md

 ![Phrase Extension on a String Table Collection](docs/phrase_extension.png)

+There you push/pull only from/to the table in question.

+### Working with multiple String Table Collections

+It's common that a user might organize their translations into multiple String Table Collections, for example based on the game section or the type of the items referred to (e.g. Weapons, Items, Characters etc).
+In that case one would want to connect the collection with only a subset of all existing [translation keys](https://support.phrase.com/hc/en-us/articles/5784119185436-Keys-Strings) in Phrase Strings.
+For this purpose, you can use key name prefixes or [key tags](https://support.phrase.com/hc/en-us/articles/5822598372252-Tags-Strings).

-There you push/pull only the target table.
-This extension also enables you to constrain the subset of keys that will be pushed/pulled to the particular table, by selecting the “Identifyer Type”:
+You can constrain the subset of keys that will be pushed/pulled to the particular table, by selecting the “Identifyer Type” in the Collection Extension:

-* “Key Prefix” – only keys with the given prefix in their names will be imported to the target table.
+* “Key Prefix” – only keys with the given prefix in their names will be imported (pull) to the target table.
+The Unity key names will not contain the prefix itself.
+On push, the whole table will get uploaded to Phrase, and prefix will be automatically appended to the key names.

-* “Tag” – only keys with matching tag will be imported to the target table.
+* “Tag” – only keys with matching tag will be pulled to the target table.
 Upon pushing, all keys from this table will get this tag assigned.

-* “None” – all keys will be imported to the target table.
+* “None” – all Phrase keys will be imported to the target table on pull (this is typical when you have only a single Collection connected with Phrase).

 ### Phrase window